PratikbSule/Global_Layoffs_Analysis/README.md

 ## Project Overview

-This project focuses on cleaning and analyzing a layoffs dataset using MySQL.
+As part of my SQL learning journey, I worked on a real-world layoffs dataset to perform data cleaning and exploratory data analysis (EDA) using MySQL.

+The goal was to transform raw data into a clean dataset and generate meaningful business insights using SQL

-The objective was to transform raw data into a clean and reliable dataset, then perform exploratory data analysis (EDA) to identify trends, patterns, and business insights related to layoffs across companies, industries, countries, and years.
+The objective was to transform raw data into a clean and reliable dataset, then perform exploratory data analysis (EDA) to identify trends, patterns, and business insights related to layoffs across companies, industries, countries, and years

 ---